 You will need to provide your child's Social Security Number at some point but you don’t have to put it on the transcript.

-Some colleges use the Common App and you can send me the transcript to submit it that way.
-(Florida Unschoolers is under the director@floridaunschoolers.net email address on the Common App.)
+Some colleges use the Common App and you can email the transcript to me to submit it that way.
+When setting up your child's Common App account, look for Florida Unschoolers under the director@floridaunschoolers.net email address.

-The course information may come from curriculum or independent study or FLVS Flex or dual enrollment courses taken or other activities.
-You should document the number of volunteer/work hours.
+The course information may come from curriculum or independent study or FLVS Flex or dual enrollment courses taken or other activities -- everything can count.

-Your child may need a high school transcript in the future, even if they are not immediately entering college.
-It is easier to keep the information as you go along and save it rather than to trying to pull it all together years later.
+Your child may need a high school transcript in the future, even if they are not immediately applying to the next school/college.
+It is easier to keep the information as you go along and save it rather than trying to pull it all together years later.

 There is a transcript template here -- Transcript Template.

-These are the only colleges offering this option to Florida Unschoolers students as of 1-25: IRSC, Polk State, SEU and USF.
+These are the only colleges offering this option to Florida Unschoolers students as of 7-25: IRSC, Polk State and USF.

 IRSC: https://irsc.edu/programs/dual-enrollment-for-high-school-students.html